mainmatter/mainmatter.com/src/posts/2022-11-18-sveltekit-super-rentals.md

 To keep this simple, we’re going to use the styles and assets from the Ember-Super-Rentals app and just copy them over into our project.
 I won’t paste them in here as the style sheet is pretty big and not worth the page space.
-If you want to see if it, feel free to check out the repo on GitHub.
+If you want to see it, feel free to check out the repo on GitHub.

 Tomster image -
 [https://guides.emberjs.com/downloads/teaching-tomster.png](https://guides.emberjs.com/downloads/teaching-tomster.png)